Theory of

 As follows

-CODE WORDS: arsenic, blockhead, bouté, by, cheer, children, concrete, [critiquing], dear, errands, for, furthermore, gave, group, hair, has, interactive, jackass, knowing, Las Vegas, lettuce, lot, man's, many, naturally, none, now, often, Phoenix, Pixar, plasmas, point, possibility, predictable, protect, [rabbit], really, ruined, runner-up, sharp, so, special, still, sure, teachers, tornado, total, university, woke
+CODE WORDS: 14, 1010, afternoon, arsenic, began, blockhead, bouté, by, case, cheer, children, concrete, Corvettes, [critiquing], 'em, employee, errands, for, furthermore, [gambit], gave, hair, has, impinged, interactive, [interruption], knowing, Las Vegas, lettuce, lot, man's, many, mickey, micromachine, naturally, none, now, often, Phoenix, Pixar, plasmas, point, possibility, potentially, predictable, protect, [rabbit], rain, raining, really, runner-up, [sadistic], sharp, so, special, still, sure, target, teachers, tornado, total, university, weather, woke, Yoga

 XX